Open

 Processing and Agreement

-- CBSA reviews the application and may consult other federal departments.
+- CBSA reviews the application before deciding.

 - If relief was not claimed at import, a refund request may be filed later.